Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 It's another question I had.

-Does the 26-year-old with three kids are the three kids covered under Obama's plan?
+Does the 26-year-old with three kids, are the three kids covered under Obama's plan?

-So wait a minute, so wait a minute.
+So wait a minute.

 You're absolutely right, though, when you say this.

-Same thing in uh Germany.
+Same thing in Germany.

 They've got words for these things now.

-And in Japan, they're called um the Parasitu Shinguru, which is uh parasite singles, they call them, and they named it after the uh a horror film called Parasite A Eve, in which uh alien spawn grow in human bellies and feed off the host uh until they're ready to burst through, like in alien.
+And they named it after a horror film called Parasite A Eve, in which alien spawn grow in human bellies and feed off the host until they're ready to burst through, like an alien.

-Um and uh in Germany they're called nest uh nest hawkers.
+And in Germany, they're called nest hawkers.

-And in Britain they're called uh kippers.
+And in Britain, they're called kippers.

-Kid kippers, kids in parents' pockets eroding retirement savings.
+Kippers, kids in parents' pockets eroding retirement savings.

 There is no future going down the Italian path.